 (1) EBITDA represents net income before net interest expense, income taxes and depreciation and amortization.
-EBITDA does not represent and should not be considered as an alternative to consolidated net income or cash generated from operations, as determined by U.S. GAAP, and our calculation of EBITDA may not be comparable to that reported by other companies.
-EBITDA is not a recognized measurement under U.S. GAAP.
+We define Adjusted EBITDA as EBITDA before foreign currency exchange gain on senior secured bonds and unrealized loss on non-designated derivative instruments.
+EBITDA and Adjusted EBITDA do not represent and should not be considered as alternatives to consolidated net income or cash generated from operations, as determined by U.S. GAAP, and our calculation of EBITDA and Adjusted EBITDA may not be comparable to that reported by other companies.
+EBITDA and Adjusted EBITDA are not measurements prepared in accordance with U.S. GAAP.

-EBITDA is included herein because it is a basis upon which we assess our financial performance and because we believe that it presents useful information to investors regarding a company's ability to service and/or incur indebtedness and it is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.
+EBITDA and Adjusted EBITDA are included herein because they are bases upon which we assess our financial performance and because we believe that they present useful information to investors regarding a company's ability to service and/or incur indebtedness and are frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.

-EBITDA has limitations as an analytical tool, and you should not consider it in isolation, or as a substitute for analysis of our results as reported under U.S. GAAP.
+EBITDA and Adjusted EBITDA have limitations as analytical tools, and you should not consider them in isolation, or as substitutes for analysis of our results as reported under U.S. GAAP.
 Some of these limitations are:

-- EBITDA does not reflect our cash expenditures or future requirements for capital expenditures or contractual commitments; - EBITDA does not recognize the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - EBITDA ignores changes in, or cash requirements for, our working capital needs; and - other companies in our industry may calculate EBITDA differently than we do, limiting its usefulness as a comparative measure.
+- EBITDA and Adjusted EBITDA do not reflect our cash expenditures or future requirements for capital expenditures or contractual commitments; - EBITDA and Adjusted EBITDA do not recognize the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - EBITDA and Adjusted EBITDA ignore changes in, or cash requirements for, our working capital needs; and - other companies in our industry may calculate EBITDA and Adjusted EBITDA differently than we do, limiting their usefulness as comparative measures.

-Because of these limitations, EBITDA should not be considered a measure of discretionary cash available to us to invest in the growth of our business.
+Because of these limitations, EBITDA and Adjusted EBITDA should not be considered measures of discretionary cash available to us to invest in the growth of our business.

-The following table sets forth a reconciliation of net income to EBITDA for the periods presented:
+The following table sets forth a reconciliation of net income to EBITDA and Adjusted EBITDA for the periods presented: